novemberborn/babel-plugin-import-glob/README.md

 The glob pattern must be relative.
 It must start with `./` or `../`.
 A `SyntaxError` is thrown otherwise.

-The pattern is resolved relative to the file containing the `import` statement.

 ### Import members

 Identifiers are generated for all matches using the unique portion of each file